PaperPrototype/Intro-Coding-and-Computers/04 - Shell + Compiling/Lecture/english.md

 ~/cli$
 ```

+Most *Command Line Programs* (like `rm` and `touch`) come with a `--help` flag you can use to find out more about how to use the program.

 # Compiling
 Your computers processor, often called the Central Processing Unit ("CPU" for short), understands sets of binary (0s and 1s) instructions.

-"programs" in your computer are a file containing binary instructions (called "Machine Code"), that get loaded into the processor!
+A "program" or "app" in your computer is a file containing binary (0 and 1) instructions called "Machine Code".

 (machine code)
 ```
 010001010100010100000001000101011010101000101010000000010001010100010100000001000110000000100010101100001000000010000000100010101100000100010101101000101010001010000000100010101101010100010101000000001000101010001010000000100011000000010001010110000100000001000000010001010110000010001010110100010101000101000000010001010110101010001010100000000100010101000101000000010001100000001000101011000010000000100000001000101011000001000101011
 ```

+This "Machine Code" is what processors understand.
+Each type of processor has its own "format" of 0s and 1s commands they understand called an "instruction set".

 So how has our code, that we have been writing in C, gone from written ASCII text to binary instructions in a "program file" for the Processor?

-Coding using 0s and 1s would be pretty terrible so humans made a "program" that took word based instructions called "Assembly Instructions" and converted them into binary (0s and 1s) Machine Code instructions!
+First our C code gets converted to "Assembly instructions" which are basically the text version of Machine Code.

 Assembly instructions for a program that prints "Hello world" might look like this.